Thermoregulation: Vertebrates

-By numerous observations upon humans and other animals, John Hunter showed that the essential difference between the so-called warm-blooded and cold-blooded animals lies in observed constancy of the temperature of the former, and the observed variability of the temperature of the latter.
+By numerous observations upon humans and other animals, John Hunter showed that the essential difference between the so-called warm-blooded and cold-blooded animals lies in the observed constancy of the temperature of the former and the observed variability of the temperature of the latter.
 Almost all birds and mammals have a high temperature almost constant and independent of that of the surrounding air (homeothermy).
 Almost all other animals display a variation of body temperature, dependent on their surroundings (poikilothermy).

 Brain control

 Thermoregulation in both ectotherms and endotherms is primarily controlled by the preoptic area (POA) of the anterior hypothalamus.
 In rats, neurons in the POA that express the prostaglandin E receptor 3 (EP3) play a crucial role in thermoregulation by regulating body temperature in both directions.
 EP3-expressing neurons in the POA provide continuous (tonic) inhibitory signals with the transmitter gamma-aminobutyric acid (GABA) to control sympathetic output neurons in the dorsomedial hypothalamus (DMH) and the rostral raphe pallidus nucleus of the medulla oblongata (rRPa).
 In a hot environment, the tonic inhibitory signals from EP3-expressing POA neurons are augmented to suppress sympathetic output.
-This results in suppressed heat production and dilated skin blood vessels, the latter of which promote heat loss from the body surface.
+This results in suppressed heat production and dilated skin blood vessels, the latter of which promotes heat loss from the body surface.
 In a cold environment, the tonic inhibition from EP3-expressing POA neurons is attenuated to increase (disinhibit) sympathetic output.
 This results in increased heat production and constricted skin blood vessels to reduce heat loss.
 The tonic inhibition from EP3-expressing POA neurons is also attenuated by an action of prostaglandin E_{2} (PGE_{2}) to induce fever.
 This tonic inhibitory control of body temperature was first proposed as a fever mechanism in 2002 and was demonstrated to be the fundamental principle of body temperature homeostasis in mammals in 2022.
 Such homeostatic control is separate from the sensation of temperature.